How to Build a Successful Development Team

 Although many traditional employers would taunt the idea of transitioning to remote work, remote outsourcing has key advantages including:

-- Workers feeling connected to technology (in fact, 80% of remote workers according to a recent study)
+- Workers feeling connected to technology

 - Heightened productivity